joealewine/blockchain-rhos/ibp-console-ha.md

    If you're deploying a peer or ordering service, you have the option to select the zone from the zones you have available or let your Kubernetes cluster decide for you by leaving the default selected.
 For a five node ordering service, these nodes will be distributed into multiple zones by default, depending on the relative space available in each zone.
 You also have the ability to distribute a five node ordering service yourself by unselecting the default option to have the zones chosen for you and distributing these nodes into the zones you have available.
 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You you can check which zone the other node was deployed to by opening the tile of the node and looking under the **Node location**.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/services/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).

-   If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with replica sets,  Kubernetes automatically tries spread the nodes across zones on a [best effort](https://kubernetes.io/docs/setup/best-practices/multiple-zones/#functionality){: external} basis.
+   If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with replica sets, an anti-affinity policy ensures that the CA replica sets are automatically configured across the zones.
+Replica sets are represented as shaded CA boxes in the diagram above.
+Adequate resources must exist in the other zones in order for the anti-affinity policy to be used.

-   This scenario uses redundant peers and ordering nodes across multiple worker nodes and multiple zones, which protects against zone failure, but does not protect from an unlikely entire region failure.
-This is a recommended scenario for a production network.
+   This scenario uses redundant peers, and ordering nodes, and CAs across multiple worker nodes and multiple zones, which protect against zone failure, but does not protect from an unlikely entire region failure.
+This scenario is recommended for a production network.

    If you choose to use a multi-zone configuration for peers or ordering nodes you are responsible for configuring the storage for each zone and set the node affinity to zones.
    {: important}